-Boris Johnson’s partygate quip is ‘final nail in his comeback coffin’, say Tory MPs
+Boris Johnson’s Partygate quip is ‘final nail in his comeback coffin’, say Tory MPs

 Tory MPs said the former prime minister’s alleged remarks make it more likely that he will be found to have misled parliament at the Partygate inquiry

-Boris Johnson’s rumoured political comeback has been dealt a fatal blow by claims that the then-prime minister joked about attending an “unsocially distanced” party at No 10 during Covid restrictions, Conservative MPs have told The Independent.
+Boris Johnson’s rumoured political comeback has been dealt a fatal blow by claims that the then prime minister joked about attending an “unsocially distanced” party at No 10 during Covid restrictions, Conservative MPs have told The Independent.

 A number of Tory MPs said the former prime minister’s alleged remarks at the November 2020 event – not denied by his spokesperson – make it more likely that he will be found to have misled parliament at the upcoming Partygate inquiry.